Miki0110/Crustcrawler-P3-361/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is a coding project for AAU robotics third semester.

 ### Dependencies
-This code recuire:
+This code requires:
 * ex.
 Windows 10
 * Arduino IDE
 * Crustcrawler Robot

+Arduino libraries
+* ROBOTIS "DynamixelShield"
+* Tom Stewart "BasicLinearAlgebra"
+* Rob Tillaart "RunningAverage"
+* Rob Tillaart "CRC"

 ### Executing program
-To Run this code, upload the code to your Arduino, Connect your sEMG sensor, and fire up that CrustCrawler!
+To Run this code, upload the Arduino_control_Loop to your Arduino MEGA, Connect your sEMG sensor.

 ## Authors